-For the safety and comfort of your fellow students and your instructor, here are the protocols we are following for all of our upcoming Glen Echo workshops.
+For the safety and comfort of your fellow students and your instructor, here are the protocols we are following for all of our Glen Echo workshops.

 LIMIT OF PARTICIPANTS

 According to County, CDC and Park guidelines, we are able to have up to 24 people active in the space (for physical activity).
 However, in order to minimize potential exposures we are limiting each workshop to 15 participants (not including 2-3 instructors/assistants).

 OTHER SAFETY PROTOCOLS